PauliusMacernis/KnowledgeBase/Certification/ITIL_4_Foundation.md

 - **What is Continual Improvement Registry (CRI)?**
-  Database or structured document to track and manage improvement ideas from identification trough to final action.
+  Database or structured document to track and manage improvement ideas from identification through to final action.
   For example, Google sheets with three columns: Improvement idea, Result/Impact/Priority (e.g. High/Medium/Low), Plan of action (e.g. Q1, 2019).